 Marketing Support Payments.
 Putnam Retail Management and its affiliates make payments to certain dealers for marketing support services.
 These payments are individually negotiated with each dealer firm, taking into account the marketing support services provided by the dealer, including business planning assistance, educating dealer personnel about the Putnam Funds and shareholder financial planning needs, placement on the dealer's preferred or recommended fund company list, access to sales meetings, sales representatives and management representatives of the dealer, market data, as well as the size of the dealer's relationship with Putnam Retail Management.
 Putnam Retail Management and its affiliates compensate dealers differently depending upon, among other factors, the level and/or type of marketing support provided by the dealer.
-Payments are generally based on one or more of the following factors: average net assets of Putnam's retail mutual funds attributable to that dealer, gross or net sales of Putnam's retail mutual funds attributable to that dealer, reimbursement of ticket charges (fees that a dealer firm charges its representatives for effecting transactions in fund shares) or a negotiated lump sum payment for services rendered.
+Payments are generally based on one or more of the following factors: average net assets of Putnam's retail mutual funds attributable to that dealer, gross or net sales of Putnam's retail mutual funds attributable to that dealer, gross or net sales of Putnam's retail mutual funds attributable to that dealer, gross or net sales of Putnam's retail mutual funds attributable to that dealer, gross or net sales of Putnam's retail mutual funds attributable to that dealer firm charges its representatives for effecting transactions in fund shares) or a negotiated lump sum payment for services rendered.
 In addition, payments typically apply to retail sales and assets, but may not, in certain situations, apply to other specific types of sales or assets, such as to retirement plans or fee-based advisory programs.